edamame-course/2015-tutorials/final/Ashley_Intro_to_R.md

 dim(otu)
 ```

 ###2.
-Beta diversity in R: making, reading in, and comparing resemblance matrices
+Comparative (beta) diversity in R: making, reading in, and comparing resemblance matrices
 We will use the vegdist function to calculate a Bray-Curtis and a Sørenson resemblance matrix from the OTU table.
-Navigate to the help window, and type in "vegdist()" to see the arguments for the function.
-We first need to transpose the OTU table using the "t()" command to have species in columns and samples in rows, just a formatting difference for the function - no big deal.
+Navigate to the help window, and type in `vegdist()` to see the arguments for the function.
+We first need to transpose the OTU table using the `t()` command to have species in columns and samples in rows, just a formatting difference for the function - no big deal.
 It is easy to transpose the table directly inside the vegdist command.
 ```
 braycurtis.d=vegdist(t(otu), method="bray")

 head(braycurtis.d)
 ```

 Now 'braycurtis.d' is the name of our new resemblance matrix.
 I use the .d ending to remind myself that it is a resemblance matrix.
 R sees a resemblance matrix as something different than a table or data frame, as it sees the otu table.
 Instead, R sees a very long vector.
 That is why the 'head()' command returns the first few values of a vector instead of a table with rows and columns.
-Sorenson's similarity has the exact same calculations as bray-curtis, except that it does not weight species.
+Sorenson's similarity has the exact same calculations as Bray-Curtis, except that it does not weight species.
 Therefore, we make a Sorenson matrix using the exact same protocol, except that we set the binary argument to TRUE to tell R not to use the information about the taxa relative abundances in the OTU table.
 Compare the head of sorenson.d to that of braycurtis.d.
 Note: Bray-Curtis can be calculated as a similarity or dissimilarity metric, but it is traditionally used as a dissimilarity, as it is in the vegan package.
 As an example, it could be that  two samples  are 0.19 (%) dissimilar (or, 0.81 similar) using Bray-Curtis, but can be 0.45 dissimilar (0.55 similar) using Sørenson.
 This is typical, as not using information about the relative contributions of taxa may make patterns become less apparent.
-UniFrac is also a metric of distnace, so the same logic applies for their interpretation.
+UniFrac is also a metric of distance, so the same logic applies for their interpretation.
 ```
 sorenson.d=vegdist(t(otu), method="bray", binary=TRUE)
 head(sorenson.d)